List of modern great powers: Ottoman Empire (1453–1875)

-The Ottoman Empire was a Turkic state, which at the height of its power in the 16th–17th centuries spanned three continents, controlling parts of Southeastern Europe, the Middle East and most of North Africa.
+The Ottoman Empire was a Turkic state, which at the height of its power in the 16th–17th centuries spanned three continents, controlling parts of Southeastern Europe, the Middle East, and most of North Africa.
 The empire has been called by historians a "Universal Empire" due to having both Roman and Islamic traditions.
 It was one of the powerful gunpowder empires.

 The empire was at the center of interactions between the Eastern and Western worlds for several centuries.
 The Ottoman Empire was the only power in the world to seriously challenge the rising power of Western Europe between the 15th and 19th centuries.
-With Constantinople (later Istanbul) as its capital, the Empire was in some respects an Islamic successor of earlier Mediterranean empires—the Roman and Byzantine empires.
+With Constantinople (today Istanbul) as its capital, the Empire was, in some respects, an Islamic successor to an earlier Mediterranean empire—the Eastern Roman Empire.

 The effective military and bureaucratic structures of the early Empire also came under strain, while the Ottomans gradually fell behind European powers in military technology.
 Causes of this long decline are still debated today: the Ottoman decline thesis was the predominant view for most of history, but recent discoveries tend to contradict it.
-Potential factors contributing to this decline include a protracted period of misrule by weak Sultans; stifled innovation and research due to growing religious and intellectual conservatism; public or military opposition to reform; or simply a need to transform the country in order for it to survive, which could have hampered all efforts to strengthen the state itself.
+Potential factors contributing to this decline include a protracted period of misrule by weak Sultans; stifled innovation and research due to growing religious and intellectual conservatism; public or military opposition to reform; or simply a need to transform the country for it to survive, which could have hampered all efforts to strengthen the state itself.

-In spite of these difficulties, the Empire remained a major expansionist power until the Battle of Vienna in 1683, which marked the end of Ottoman expansion into Europe and its maximum territorial extent on the continent.
+Despite these difficulties, the Empire remained a major expansionist power until the Battle of Vienna in 1683, which marked the end of Ottoman expansion into Europe and its maximum territorial extent on the continent.

-Ottoman military reform efforts begin with Selim III (1789–1807) who made the first major attempts to modernize the army along European lines.
+Ottoman military reform efforts began with Selim III (1789–1807), who made the first major attempts to modernize the army along European lines.
 These efforts, however, were hampered by reactionary movements, partly from the religious leadership, but primarily from the Janissary corps, who had become anarchic and ineffectual.
 Jealous of their privileges and firmly opposed to change, they revolted and deposed him.
-Selim's efforts cost him his throne and his life, but were resolved in spectacular and bloody fashion by his successor, the dynamic Mahmud II, who massacred the Janissary corps in 1826.
+Selim's efforts cost him his throne and his life.
+Still, they were resolved in spectacular and bloody fashion by his successor, the dynamic Mahmud II, who massacred the Janissary corps in 1826.
 Even then, it was too late: much of the decline took place in the 19th century under pressure from Russia and various other powers, beginning with the Greek War of Independence, and culminating in 1875 in the Great Eastern Crisis: by 1882, the Empire had lost effective control of Egypt, Tunisia, and more.
 The Balkans were lost by 1913, leading to a coup d'état, and the Empire disintegrated after the First World War, leaving Turkey as its successor state.